About Us

 Corey

+I was pulled towards cross-cultural work as a middle-schooler.
 During my time at Wheaton College I was fortunate to work and study in Tanzania for six months.
 This was my first overseas experience.
-Learning another language, accompanying Tanzanian extension workers far up into the mountains, and living with a Tanzanian family at times pushed me beyond my abilities, but it also confirmed my call to service outside of my home culture.
+Learning another language, accompanying Tanzanian extension workers far up into the mountains on their visits to families participating in projects, and living with a Tanzanian family at times pushed me beyond my abilities, but it also confirmed my future in service outside of my home culture.
 I returned to Wheaton knowing that I would return to Africa, and that I needed a good wife to be able to last any length of time at it!

 Katie